dmytri/cabinet/README_BDA.md

 test_ordering:
   rules:
-    - Any new pytest test file must be added to the TESTS list in tests/conftest.py for it to be collected and run.
-    - All ATDD tests (files starting with atdd_) must always be listed after all BDA tests (files starting with bda_) in the TESTS list, so that BDA tests run first.
+    - Tests must be declared in CABINET.yml in desired execution order.